Targeted Alpha-Particle Therapy for Advanced Somatostatin Receptor Type 2 (SSTR2) Positive Neuroendocrine Tumors

 Arms

-Dose Escalation to determine MTD/MFD in 32 patients receiving up to 4 administrations of [212Pb]VMT-α-NET approximately 8 weeks apart.
-A dosimetry sub-study utilizing [203Pb]VMT-α-NET has been incorporated into the study.
+Dose Finding to determine OBD and potential RP2D in up to 200 patients receiving up to 4 administrations of [212Pb]VMT-α-NET approximately 8 weeks apart.
+A dosimetry sub-study utilizing [203Pb]VMT-α-NET is incorporated into the study.

 Interventions